Deeper Dives in Science

 Prairie Ridge: Scientists in Training – Citizen Science

 Learn about the natural world while collecting scientific data on Prairie Ridge grounds.
 Activities and projects will vary depending on the season, weather and things observable during the time of your visit.
-Scientists in Training – Citizen Science Program: 90 minutes long This program is held onsite at our Prairie Ridge location.
-You can find… Read More >
+Scientists in Training – Citizen Science Program: 90 minutes long This program is held at our Prairie Ridge Ecostation location.
+Curriculum Correlation(s): Bio.2.2,… Read More >

 Prairie Ridge: Ecosystems

 Explore various habitats searching for producers, consumers, and decomposers.
 How do plants and animals depend on each other?
 How does energy move through the ecosystem?
-Add a pond session to your program for an additional $60 per class.
-Ecosystems Program: 60 minutes long; Pond Add-on: Additional 60 minutes This program is held onsite at our… Read More >
+Add a pond session to your program for an additional $80 per class.
+Ecosystems Program: 60 minutes long; Pond Add-on: Additional 60 minutes This program is held at our Prairie… Read More >

 Cheeseburger’s Journey Through the Gut